ferion11/LogosLinuxInstaller/README.md

  - `$ ./Logos.sh wine regedit.exe`
  - `$ ./Logos.sh winetricks calibri`

+* You can run the standalone Logos Bible indexing on the console with:
+ - `$ ./Logos.sh indexing`

 * The `data` directory contains the Wine Bottle and possibly the AppImage, for this installation.